Gift giving can be a minefield – and we all want to find the perfect gift if we can, right?…

 For example – you could focus on birthstones for a birthday, the specific theme of an anniversary (wood, silver etc…), maybe it’s a wedding where they have asked for a certain type of present, or a special age birthday (40th, 1st etc…)

-Do you know of something that they have mentioned over the last few months that would be a perfect starting point for a gift that really means something?
+Do you know of something that they’ve mentioned over the last few months that would be a perfect starting point for a gift that really means something?

 Do you have a special memory with a friend that would create the perfect idea for a gift?